nipinl/exploringSimpleFoam/README.md

 # exploringSimpleFoam
-understanding the simpleFoam in detail
+understanding the simpleFoam in detail!